espressif/esp-idf/docs/en/contribute/documenting-code.rst

 Before pushing your changes to origin, please set the value of ``todo_include_todos`` back to ``False``.

-For more details about the extension, see `its website <https://www.sphinx-doc.org/en/master/usage/extensions/todo.html#directive-todolist>`_.
+For more details about the extension, see `sphinx.ext.todo <https://www.sphinx-doc.org/en/master/usage/extensions/todo.html#directive-todolist>`_ documenation.

 Put it all together